 Three weeks ago, Rachel Held Evans posted a blog “What’s Your Church Story?”
-She suggests that readers answer the question in a blog post.
+She suggested that readers answer the question in a blog post.
 I have been looking at this on my list of suggested blogs to write for the 31 days of Blogathon since May 1st.
-Each time I see it I decide to do it another day.
-I decided that today is “another day” and I am going to attempt to answer the question.
+Each time I see it, I decide to do it another day.
+Well, today is “another day” and I am going to attempt to answer the question.

 Grandmother told me that my first church experience was when I was christened in an Episcopal Church.
 My young teenaged mother’s best friend convinced her to have me christened.
 I don’t believe they ever attended the church after that.

 After my grandparents adopted me, they sent me to a Presbyterian Church kindergarten.
 The teacher suggested that Grandma bring me to church.
 My grandmother and grandfather would have made things very interesting had they indeed accepted the offer.
 They spent most of their time drinking, smoking, and cussing.
 The kindergarten teacher kept working on Grandmother and when I began first grade she started taking me to Sunday school and Church.
 She found religion and gave up her sinful ways, but didn’t change in other ways.